-- Children with long hair must wear a swimming hat or have their hair tied back. - Children with verruca's do not need to wear a verruca sock. - Children/Adults are strictly forbidden to swim alone. - Clothes must hang on hooks in the changing rooms and the rooms kept tidy. - Walking on the pool surround whilst wearing outdoor shoes is forbidden. - Children must not run on the pool surround or edge. - Children must not push others. - Sweets and chewing gum are forbidden. - Unruly behaviour ducking/acrobatics in the water is forbidden. - Goggles should not be worn unless the wearer has sensitive eyes.
-Check with the instructor that they are of an approved material.
-A form must be obtained from the office to be filled in by the parent. - Jewellery must not be worn, including earrings. - If a child feels unwell he/she must not enter the water. - Children must not swim after a heavy meal. - Children should be discouraged from holding their breath and swimming long distances under water. - Children must not enter the water if they have open sores or skin infections.

-- Children should be especially careful if they have a medical condition such as epilepsy, asthma, diabetes or a heart condition.
+- Children with long hair must wear a swimming hat or have their hair tied back. - Children with verrucas do not need to wear a verruca sock. - Children/Adults are strictly forbidden to swim alone. - Clothes must hang on hooks in the changing rooms and the rooms kept tidy. - Walking on the pool surround whilst wearing outdoor shoes is forbidden. - Children must not run on the pool surround or edge. - Children must not push others. - Sweets and chewing gum are forbidden. - Unruly behaviour ducking/acrobatics in the water is forbidden. - Goggles should not be worn unless the wearer has sensitive eyes.
+Check with the instructor that they are of an approved material. - Jewellery must not be worn, including earrings. - If a child feels unwell he/she must not enter the water. - Children must not swim after a heavy meal. - Children should be discouraged from holding their breath and swimming long distances under water. - Children must not enter the water if they have open sores or skin infections. - Children should be especially careful if they have a medical condition such as epilepsy, asthma, diabetes or a heart condition.
 Asthma inhalers must be taken to the baths with the appropriate children and kept available at the poolside. - STAFF MUST INFORM THE SWIMMING INSTRUCTOR ABOUT SUCH CHILDREN. - Children must always do as the instructor says.
 If the whistle is blown they must: